vanameister/migration/README.md

 These are abstract methods defined in the migration class which you must extend in your driver.

-* `_get_model($model)` This method returns the model object from a given identifier or name.
+* `_model($model)` This method returns the model object from a given identifier or name.
 It would be wise to check if the model parameter is already given as an object.

-* `_get_database()` This method is important for extracting the database associated with the model.
+* `_db()` This method is important for extracting the database associated with the model.
 If your model doesnt support this, then just return `Database::instance();`.

-* `_get_tables()` This is the main method, which involves converting your model object into an array of Database_Table objects.
+* `_tables()` This is the main method, which involves converting your model object into an array of Database_Table objects.
 For further information on the Database_Table API, see the DBForge documentation.
 Also see the sprig driver for an example.